Related terms: clustered risk factors, obesity, diabetes, hypertension, triglycerides, glucose intolerance

 Doctors can check your HDL cholesterol, triglycerides, blood pressure, and weight, all of which are warning signs of metabolic syndrome.
 You may also need blood tests to measure the levels of glucose and insulin in your bloodstream.

 How is metabolic syndrome treated?

-In some cases, medicines are given to treat metabolic syndrome, but your doctor will want you to try to make lifestyle changes, including eating a proper diet, avoiding sweets, quitting smoking, and drinking less alcohol.
+In some cases, medicines can help treat metabolic syndrome, but your doctor will want you to make lifestyle changes, including eating a proper diet, avoiding sweets, quitting smoking, and drinking less alcohol.